Link-ages User Guide

 The easy to use app for receiving and sending pictures, messages and videos

-Hub is the core of Link-ages.
+Hub is at the centre of each Link-ages group.
 Using Hub, the main user can access all of their galleries, photos and videos; send and receive messages, make and receive Video calls and set up reminders in the Diary.

-To begin using Hub, download the app from the App Store on the main user’s iPad.
+To begin using Hub, download the app from the App Store or GooglePlay on the main user’s iPad.

 Please note, as Hub is the primary app, it is important to download it first, before registering with Go or Shadow.
 When the app opens, you will see two options, Sign Up and Login.
 If you are a new user, select Sign Up to set up a new Hub account.
 The Sign Up page looks like this:

-Fill in the boxes provided with the Hub user’s information and choose a 6 digit pin code and a password.
-The pin code and Postcode of the Hub user will be used by Go users to connect to the Hub.
+Fill in the boxes provided with the Hub user’s information and choose a password.
+A pin code will be automatically generated and this will be used by Go users to connect to the Hub.
 The password is used only by the Hub.
 It is also essential that an image is chosen, ideally of the Hub User, as this is displayed both on the Hub, and on all communication to and from Go.